tonywu71/image-matching-triplet-loss/report/Image Matching - Report.md

 We want to create a model for the task of image matching data from the [Tiny ImageNet Visual Recognition Challenge dataset](https://paperswithcode.com/dataset/tiny-imagenet).

 Image matching is a process in machine learning that involves finding similar images in a dataset.
-Image matching can be used for a variety of applications, such as image retrieval, object recognition, and duplication detection.
+It can be used for a variety of applications, such as image retrieval, object recognition, and duplication detection.

-There are several approaches to image matching in machine learning, including:

-1. Feature-based matching: In this approach, images are represented as sets of features, such as points, lines, or corners, and matching is performed based on the similarity of these features.
-2. Distance-based matching: In this approach, images are represented as vectors in a high-dimensional space and matching is performed based on the distance between the vectors.
-3. Hash-based matching: In this approach, images are represented as hashes, which are compact, fixed-length representations of the images.
-Matching is performed by comparing the hashes of the images.
-4. Deep learning-based matching: In this approach, images are fed into a convolutional neural network (CNN) trained to recognize patterns in the images.
-Matching is performed based on the output of the CNN.

 We will implement a distance-based matching model based on *FaceNet: A Unified Embedding for Face Recognition and Clustering, Schroff et al., 2015* which introduced a state-of-the-art technique in face matching.
 Note that we will make the extra assumption that this technique can generalize to generic image matching.